 Being Proactive About Your Dental Health

 Cracks and chips in teeth are unique cases where the course of action may not be apparent at first.
-Visit your dentist and receive a proper exam and discuss the best options for you before making any decisions.
-Preventive care can go a long way towards keeping your teeth healthy and in one piece, but we understand that emergencies arise.
+Visit your dentist to receive a proper exam and discuss the best options for you before making any decisions.
+Preventive care can go a long way toward keeping your teeth healthy and in one piece, but we understand that emergencies arise.
 Repairing chipped and fractured teeth can be costly without dental insurance.
 If you are currently uninsured, you may want to consider a dental savings plan that could help plan members save 10-60% on most procedures.